rk93/stocks-ai-analyzer/README.md

 - Performance visualization plots
 - Daily Telegram notifications with key insights

-This tool is designed for investors and analysts interested in the Indian stock market, providing a daily snapshot of market performance and potential investment opportunities.
+This tool is designed for investors and analysts interested in the Indian stock market currently(will be expanded in future), providing a daily snapshot of market performance and potential investment opportunities.

 Note: This tool is for informational purposes only and should not be considered as financial advice.
 Always conduct your own research and consult with a qualified financial advisor before making investment decisions.